mate-desktop/mate-desktop.org/README.md

 the set the date/time accordingly and that post will not be published until that time.

-The mate-desktop.org is redeployed every 10 minutes, so the actual publication will be accurate to the nearest 10 minutes.
+The mate-desktop.org website is redeployed every 10 minutes, so the actual publication time will be accurate to the nearest 10 minutes.

 ### Preventing a post from being published

-If you have a post your are working on but do not wish to publish just add *draft* to the list of `tags` in the meta data.
+If you have a post your are working on but do not wish to publish just add **draft** to the list of `tags` in the meta data.
 Posts tagged as *draft* will not be published.

 ## Contributing a translation